How can you “kill” something that cannot “die”?

 Life began on earth 3.8 billion years ago and has not been interrupted since.
 There is no ‘divine spark,’ no ensorcelled moment when the inanimate abruptly transforms into the animate.
 A foetus was never inorganic and suddenly becomes organic.
 The egg and the sperm are already parts of the living system—a 3.8 billion years old system driven by chemiosmosis, where the rechargeable chemical battery for life, adenosine triphosphate (ATP), is first broken down and then re-formed during respiration to release energy used to power every living reaction.

 This is a fixed, unmovable fact.
-It is not up for debate, and from this cardinal truth it becomes immediately clear that when discussing pregnancy, and the ethical-cum-legal guidelines concerning the decision to terminate one, we are never talking about the inception of life, rather the beginning of a human organism, and the first defining feature of a living human organism—long before self-awareness, direct experience and memories shape an individual’s personality—is that a living human organism can die.
+It is not up for debate, and from this cardinal truth it becomes immediately clear that when discussing foetal development, and the ethical-cum-legal guidelines concerning the decision to terminate a pregnancy, we are never talking about the inception of life, rather the beginning of a human organism, and the first defining feature of a living human organism—long before self-awareness, direct experience and memories shape an individual’s personality—is that a living human organism can die.

-In as few words as possible, defined human life begins the moment its twin, death, also springs into existence.
+In as few words as possible (and ignoring the critical issue of the mother’s complete autonomy, and foetal developmental anomalies), defined human life begins the moment its twin, death, also springs into existence.
 Without death there is no life.
 The former begets the latter.
 The latter assigns meaning to the former.
 One delineates the other, and the definition of human death is not in dispute.
 Death is the permanent loss of capacity for consciousness and all brainstem functions.
 Or more simply put: death is when electroencephalography (EEG) activity ceases.
 That’s it.
 That’s death, and a 2002 survey published in the journal Neurology comparing worldwide standards and regulations of death found brain death to be the universal legal and medical measure accepted across the globe.
 In the U.S., laws on brain death vary by state, but all states recognise that death is determined by the irreversible cessation of brain function, or as bluntly stated in the journal, Nature Reviews, Neuroscience: “Brain death means human death”—And for very good reason.
 Consider this simple fact: Theoretically, I can remove the heart from an adult human being, and for just as long as I keep blood flowing through the body, that person will remain being a living person because their brain is still working naturally.
 You cannot do the reverse of this experiment.

-It follows quite naturally therefore that the onset of a defined human life is when foetal brain activity begins to exhibit regular and sustained activity, and this occurs consistently around week 25.
-It is an important milestone when considering the ethical lines of abortion, lines that should always err on the side of caution, but it is crucial to note that the brain’s major physical substrates—those structures essential for consciousness—are not, however, complete until week 28, after which the process to full bilateral synchronisation begins.
+On first inspection, it follows quite naturally that the onset of a defined human life appears to be when foetal brain activity begins to exhibit regular and sustained activity, and this occurs consistently around week 25.
+It is an important milestone when considering the ethical-cum-legal lines of abortion, but it is crucial to note that the brain’s major physical substrates—those structures essential for consciousness—are not, however, complete until week 28, after which the process to full bilateral synchronisation begins.

 There is no approximation or inference here.
 Research into foetal brain development started in earnest in the early 1960’s, and today we have a precise picture of what is happening, when and where.